 Mobile is also not always a must-have element of a modern system.
 I have worked at six successful software development companies, and none of them relied on a mobile app for their day-to-day activities.

-At the same time, mobile apps can drastically improve legacy systems and empower field workers, as was the case when we developed a warehouse management app.
+At the same time, mobile apps can drastically improve old infrastructures and empower field workers, as was the case when we developed a warehouse management app.

 Project Health Check